Mirrors (Ohio band)

-Their only release when the band existed was a 7" single on Heathen Records: "Shirley" b/w "She Smiled Wild."
-Between 1986-88, the original lineup, produced by Marotta, recorded the album Another Nail in the Coffin, which only saw limited release in 1989 before the Dutch record label went bankrupt.
+The original incarnation of the group release a posthumous 7" single on Hearthan Records: "Shirley" b/w "She Smiled Wild."
+This was the fifth release for the label, which was operated by David Thomas, and the first which was not a Pere Ubu release.
+Between 1986 and 1988, the original Mirrors lineup recorded the album Another Nail in the Coffin, produced by Marotta, which was briefly available in 1989 before the Dutch label which released it, Resonance, went bankrupt.
 In 1997 Scat Records released Those Were Different Times: Cleveland 1972-1976, a CD with songs by Mirrors, the electric eels and the Styrenes.
 In 2001 Mirrors put out Hands in My Pockets, a 19-song CD of material they had recorded in the 1970s.
 Mostly made up of studio tracks, it also included some home recordings and live material.
 In 2004 ROIR released Another Nail in the {Remodeled} Coffin, a reissue of the 1989 album plus a second CD with demos, live tracks and alternate takes.
-In 2009 Violent Times Records issued Something That Would Never Do, a limited edition LP of previously released songs recorded 1974-75.
+In 2009 Violent Times Records issued Something That Would Never Do, a limited edition LP of previously released songs recorded 1974–75.